o3de/o3de.org/content/docs/user-guide/testing/best-practices/_index.md

 ## Test-Driven Development (TDD)

 Test-Driven Development is a software writing workflow which prompts engineers to iteratively develop code.
 The Red-Green-Refactor process can carve up questions such as "what should I build next?" into actionable tasks.
 This helps avoid getting lost in the ambiguity of software design.
 TDD also has an extra benefit of leaving behind tests targeting critical requirements.
-Repeating these three steps can help design new functionality:
+Repeating these three steps can help design new features:

 1. Red: Write a new failing (unit) test for new functionality.
    * What does success look like?